• Course Detail

 European Accreditation

-Please note: For psychologists, social workers and counselors, this course has been approved for a set amount of credits and CHA is not able to issue CE certificates for partial credit.
-In addition, this course has been approved as a live/live virtual activity and we cannot issue certificates for only watching the recordings; participants must be present for all of the sessions either in person or online.
+Please note: For psychologists, social workers, marriage/family therapists and counselors, this course has been approved for a set amount of credits and CHA is not able to issue CE certificates for partial credit.
+Participants must be present and sign in on both days to claim a certificate.
 For any questions regarding CE credit, please email cme@challiance.org.

 • Fees & Location

-Tuition for Psychedelic-Assisted Psychotherapy: Navigating Complexity in Community is listed below.
+Tuition for Psychedelic-Assisted Psychotherapy: Neglected Clinical Complexities is listed below.
 You may register through our secure online environment and will receive an email confirmation upon receipt of your payment.
 Prices include CME credit, electronic syllabus and access to recordings for 30 days after the course.

 Prices include CME credit, an electronic syllabus, and for in-person attendees, refreshments at breaks, and food.